sveawebpay/php-integration/README.md

 [<< To top](https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)

 ### 4.3 Deliver PaymentPlan order

-A payment plan order can not be partly delivered, and does therefore not need any orderrows.
+You cannot partially deliver paymentplans.
+When executing an deliverOrder on a payment plan all orderrows that aren’t cancelled will be delivered.

 ```php
     $response = WebPay::deliverOrder()